A: To improve the health of all Kansans.

 A: The following areas are excluded from receiving Foundation grants:

 A: We focus on long-term solutions instead of quick fixes to today’s problems.
 The Kansas Health Foundation wants to help prevent Kansans from becoming unhealthy in the first place.
 Our goal is to do the most good for as many Kansans as possible with our limited resources.
-We spend lots of time listening to people across the state and then we consult with experts on the root problems that have been identified and create strategic plans for tackling those problems.
+We spend time listening to people across the state and then we consult with experts on the root problems that have been identified and create strategic plans for tackling those problems.
 As the health needs of Kansas change, our Foundation’s focus areas will change with them.

 A: No. We do not solicit or accept donations.
 Instead, we seek opportunities to invest our resources in people and projects that meet our mission and create long-term, sustainable health improvements.

-A: Our funding comes from an endowment created by the sale of Wesley Medical Center, and our asset base of approximately $450 million remains strong thanks to a dedicated team of advisers and investment managers.
+A: Our funding comes from an endowment created by the sale of Wesley Medical Center, and our asset base of approximately $500 million remains strong thanks to a dedicated team of advisers and investment managers.